Caresse Crosby: Business career

 In her later autobiography, The Passionate Years, she maintained that she had "a few hundred (units) of her design produced."
 She managed to secure a few orders from department stores, but her business never took off.
 Harry, who had a distaste for conventional business and a generous trust fund, discouraged her from pursuing the business and persuaded her to close it.
 She later sold the brassiere patent to The Warner Brothers Corset Company in Bridgeport, Connecticut, for US$1,500 (roughly equivalent to $ in current dollars).
 Warner manufactured the "Crosby" bra for a while, but it was not a popular style and was eventually discontinued.
-Warner went on to earn more than US$15 million from the bra patent over the next thirty years.
+However, Warner would go on to earn more than US$15 million from the bra patent over the next thirty years.

-In her later years, she wrote, "I can't say the brassiere will ever take as great a place in history as the steamboat, but I did invent it."
+In her later years, Crosby wrote, "I can't say the brassiere will ever take as great a place in history as the steamboat, but I did invent it."